mmmuscus/Shadow-Functions-Engine/README.md

 renderMenu(oldMenu, newMenu);
 ```
+Finally the last part of the game loop is repalcing the player character from the last frame with a ' ' and then re placing the player character into the correct position in the world.
+Then the newMenu is filled up with the line that divides it from the newScreen (more about theese arrays in [the part which is discussing the FOV editors](#221-the-fov-editors)).
+Lastly both the newScreen and newMenu are rendered in the console window.

 And thus the cycle continues, if there is anything that needs clearing up the exact workings of the engine will be detailed in [the third part of the documentation](#3-detailed-description-of-everything), and some details which I omited here will be covered in [the next half of the second part](#22-how-to-use-the-editors-and-other-further-details).